Joseph Ravaisou

 Joseph Ravaisou (11 November 1865 – 22 December 1925) was a French landscape painter.

-Ravaisou was born in Bandol, Var.
-In 1878 he moved to Aix-en-Provence to work as a school teacher, and subsequently became a music conductor and a music critic.
+Ravaisou was born on 11 November 1865, in Bandol, Var.
+In 1878, he moved to Aix-en-Provence to work as a school teacher, and subsequently became a music conductor and a music critic.

 After seeing an exhibition in Paris with paintings by Camille Pissarro and Claude Monet, he returned to Aix and worked alongside Louise Germain.
-From 1899 to 1902 he also worked with Paul Cézanne, whom he admired.
-He died at Aix, aged 70.
+From 1899 to 1902, he also worked with Paul Cézanne, whom he admired.
+He died at Aix, on 22 December 1925, aged 70.

 Some of his works are kept in the Musée Granet in Aix-en-Provence, as well as in Marseille, Martigues and Paris.